 6. Additional Terms.
-You may choose to offer, and to charge a fee for, warranty, support, indemnity or liability obligations and/or other rights consistent with the scope of the license granted herein("Additional Terms") to one or more recipients of Covered Code.
-However, You may do so only on Your own behalf and as Your sole responsibility, and not on behalf of Apple or any Contributor.
-You must obtain the recipient's agreement that any such Additional Terms are offered by You alone, and You hereby agree to indemnify, defend and hold Apple and every Contributor harmless for any liability incurred by or claims asserted against Apple or such Contributor by reason of any such Additional Terms.
+You may choose to offer, and to charge a fee for, warranty, support, indemnity or liability obligations and/or other rights consistent with the scope of the license granted herein (“Additional Terms”) to one or more recipients of Covered Code.
+However, You may do so only on Your own behalf and as Your sole responsibility, and not on behalf of ViraTrace.
+You must obtain the recipient’s express agreement that any such Additional Terms are offered by You alone, and You hereby agree to indemnify, defend and hold ViraTrace harmless for any liability incurred by or claims asserted against ViraTrace by reason of any such Additional Terms.

 7. Versions of the License.
-Apple may publish revised and/or new versions of this License from time to time.
+ViraTrace may publish revised and/or new versions of this License from time to time.
 Each version will be given a distinguishing version number.
 Once Original Code has been published under a particular version of this License, You may continue to use it under the terms of that version.
-You may also choose to use such Original Code under the terms of any subsequent version of this License published by Apple.
-No one other than Apple has the right to modify the terms applicable to Covered Code created under this License.
+You may also choose to use such Original Code under the terms of any subsequent version of this License published by ViraTrace.
+No one other than ViraTrace has the right to modify the terms applicable to Covered Code created under this License.

 8. NO WARRANTY OR SUPPORT.
-The Covered Code may contain in whole or in part pre-release, untested, or not fully tested works.
-The Covered Code may contain errors that could cause failures or loss of data, and may be incomplete or contain inaccuracies.
-You expressly acknowledge and agree that use of the Covered Code, or any portion thereof, is at Your sole and entire risk.
-THE COVERED CODE IS PROVIDED "AS IS" AND WITHOUT WARRANTY, UPGRADES OR SUPPORT OF ANY KIND AND APPLE AND

-APPLE'S LICENSOR(S) (COLLECTIVELY REFERRED TO AS "APPLE" FOR THE PURPOSES OF SECTIONS 8 AND 9) AND ALL CONTRIBUTORS EXPRESSLY DISCLAIM ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND/OR CONDITIONS OF MERCHANTABILITY, OF SATISFACTORY QUALITY, OF FITNESS FOR A PARTICULAR PURPOSE, OF ACCURACY, OF QUIET ENJOYMENT, AND NONINFRINGEMENT OF THIRD PARTY RIGHTS.
-APPLE AND EACH CONTRIBUTOR DOES NOT WARRANT AGAINST INTERFERENCE WITH YOUR ENJOYMENT OF THE COVERED CODE, THAT THE FUNCTIONS CONTAINED IN THE COVERED CODE WILL MEET YOUR REQUIREMENTS, THAT THE OPERATION OF THE COVERED CODE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE COVERED CODE WILL BE CORRECTED.
-NO ORAL OR WRITTEN INFORMATION OR ADVICE GIVEN BY APPLE, AN APPLE AUTHORIZED REPRESENTATIVE OR ANY CONTRIBUTOR SHALL CREATE A WARRANTY.
-You acknowledge that the Covered Code is not intended for use in the operation of nuclear facilities, aircraft navigation, communication systems, or air traffic control machines in which case the failure of the Covered Code could lead to death, personal injury, or severe physical or environmental damage.
+The Original Code may contain in whole or in part pre-release, untested, or not fully tested works.
+The Original Code may contain errors that could cause failures or loss of data, and may be incomplete or contain inaccuracies.
+You expressly acknowledge and agree that use of the Original Code, or any portion thereof, is at Your sole and entire risk.
+THE ORIGINAL CODE IS PROVIDED “AS IS” AND WITHOUT WARRANTY, UPGRADES OR SUPPORT OF ANY KIND AND VIRATRACE AND VIRATRACE’S LICENSOR(S) (FOR THE PURPOSES OF SECTIONS 8 AND 9, VIRATRACE AND VIRATRACE’S LICENSOR(S) ARE COLLECTIVELY REFERRED TO AS “VIRATRACE”) EXPRESSLY DISCLAIM ALL WARRANTIES AND/OR CONDITIONS, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES AND/OR CONDITIONS OF MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT OF THIRD PARTY RIGHTS.
+VIRATRACE DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE ORIGINAL CODE WILL MEET YOUR REQUIREMENTS, OR THAT THE OPERATION OF THE ORIGINAL CODE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE ORIGINAL CODE WILL BE CORRECTED.
+NO ORAL OR WRITTEN INFORMATION OR ADVICE GIVEN BY VIRATRACE OR A VIRATRACE AUTHORIZED REPRESENTATIVE SHALL CREATE WARRANTY OR IN ANY WAY INCREASE THE SCOPE OF THIS WARRANTY.
+You acknowledge that the Original Code is not intended for use in the operation of nuclear facilities, aircraft navigation, or air traffic control machines in which case the failure of the Original Code could lead to death, personal injury, or severe physical or environmental damage.